feixiaoxing/skyeye_rawos/README.md

-## open source of rawos in skyeye
+## open source of ucos2 in skyeye

 ### steps and how to run code
-just see readme file please
+Just see readme file please!!!